afoong/csvJoin/README.md

     - node app.js

-The app runes on port 3000
+The app runs on port 3000

 ## Design and Approach